Decoration, Flower & Planting Rules

 - Fresh flowers are allowed year-round.
 They may be placed in temporary metal or plastic containers or in permanent in-ground vases (where permitted).
 Flowers will be removed when wilted.
 The temporary metal or plastic vases are then collected and placed for re-use at the entrance of each cemetery.
 Glass vases or bottles are not permitted and containers cannot be buried in the ground.

-- Artificial decorations including flower baskets, wreaths, votive candles (solar powered only), flags or shepherd hooks are permitted on the ground from March 1st through November 15th each year.
+- Artificial decorations including flower baskets, wreaths, votive candles (solar powered only), flags or shepherd hooks are permitted on the ground from November 15th through the end of February each year.
 These items are not allowed during the mowing season.

-- Artificial decorations are permitted in attached vases or saddles on above-ground markers year-round.
-They may be placed on the ground only after November 15th through February.
+- Artificial decorations are permitted in attached vases or saddles on above-ground markers and monuments year-round.
 Never use wires or stakes to attach decorations.

 - On Easter, Mother’s Day, Memorial Day and Father’s Day, potted plants are permitted from the Friday afternoon before the holiday through the following Sunday after (approximately one week).

 - American Flags are permitted only on Memorial Day and Veterans Day from the Friday before the holiday to the following Sunday after (approximately one week).
 Flags must be small and made of wood and cloth.
 No metal or plastic is allowed.